bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 }
 ```

-A new question should arise here: _How to we interact with Dicoogle from here?_
+A new question should arise here: _How do we interact with Dicoogle from here?_

 ### Interacting with Dicoogle